15 Things to do in Ghent, Belgium (with hidden gems)

 Take a boat tour

-Seeing Ghent from the water gives you a whole new perspective.
-Boat tours are a relaxing way to take in the sights and learn a bit of history from the local guides.
-Plus, there’s something undeniably charming about gliding down the canals.
-And who doesn’t love a good boat tour?
+Boat tours are also a relaxing way to take in the sights and learn a bit of history from the local guides.
+Plus, there’s something undeniably charming about the city reflecting on the water of the canals.

-Discover the Graslei and Korenlei
+Discover Graslei and Korenlei

 These two streets along the Leie River are some of the most beautiful spots in Ghent.
 Lined with historic buildings, they’re perfect for a leisurely stroll or a relaxing drink by the water.
 Grab a seat at one of the outdoor cafes and watch the world go by.
-Trust me, it’s a prime spot for some interesting sights!

 Enjoy Ghent’s street art

 Ghent has a vibrant street art scene that’s worth exploring.
 Take a walk down Werregarenstraat, also known as Graffiti Street, to see some amazing murals.
 The art is constantly changing, so there’s always something new to see.
-I tried to take a cool “graffiti artist” photo here but ended up with paint on my shirt – still worth it for the ‘gram!
+I tried to take a cool “graffiti artist” photo here but ended up with paint on my shirt – still worth it for the gram.

 Explore the museums

-Ghent is home to several fantastic museums.
-The Museum of Fine Arts and the STAM city museum are top picks.
-Each museum offers a unique glimpse into the city’s rich history and culture.
 Even if you’re not a big museum-goer, these are definitely worth a visit.
 Last time I was here, I learned more about Ghent’s history than I did in any history class – and I actually enjoyed it!

-Great Butchers’ Hall & food places
+Great Butchers’ Hall

 Savor Belgian waffles